-Through incident management reporting process, a centralised data base of all such incidents is maintained.
-The incident management process tracks incidents and disruptions caused to business processes and assets.
-Post-incident analysis determines the cause for occurrence of the incidents despite controls.
+Through incident management framework, a centralised repository of all disruption incidents is maintained.
+The incident management process tracks disruption incidents caused to business operations and assets.
+Post-incident analysis determines the root cause of occurrence of the incidents despite controls.
 This information is used for further modulation of the precautionary measures and its implementation.

-Based on the criticality and impact, incidents are classified as 'High', 'Medium' and 'Low'.
-An incident also needs to be classified into IT Incident, Non-IT Incident and Business Incident.
+Based on the criticality and impact, incidents are classified as 'Critical' 'High', 'Medium' and 'Low'.
+An incident also needs to be classified as Technical Incident, Non-Technical Incident and Business Incident.